pyprob/pyprob_cpp/README.md

 Several example models in C++ are provided in this repository, under the [src/pyprob_cpp/test](https://github.com/probprog/pyprob_cpp/tree/master/src/pyprob_cpp/test) folder.

-These mirror the Python examples in the main `pyprob` repository and are used as continuous integration tests ensuring that `pyprob` and `pyprob_cpp` work seamlessly together.
+These mirror the Python test cases in the main `pyprob` repository and are used as continuous integration tests ensuring that `pyprob` and `pyprob_cpp` work seamlessly together.

 Here is how a simple model looks like: